The Workload Wizard is primarily designed for users that

 When creating a new workload,

-- Ensure "Rafay" is selected for the Package Type to ensure the workload wizard is used
+- Ensure "Workload Wizard" is selected for the Package Type

 - Specify a name for the workload, the namespace where you would like to deploy it